Captain Sonia Y. W. Pruitt

 To advocate for social justice, equity, and effective police reform to raise the quality of life for vulnerable populations."

 The Black Police Experience is the creation of Sonia Y.W.
 Pruitt, a retired police captain from Maryland.
 During her 28-year tenure with the Montgomery County Police Department, Captain Pruitt became the first African American woman to attain the rank of Captain, in its 97-year history of the police department.
 She was also only the third to attain the rank of Lieutenant.
 Her final assignment before leaving the department was as Director of the Community Engagement Division, where her philosophy regarding community-police relationships was always to provide quality, even at the expense of quantity.
 Captain Pruitt made it her commitment to learn as much as possible about the science and logistics of policing from a practical standpoint--as she rose through the ranks, she diversified her educational, training, and skill portfolio.
 Captain Pruitt has held a number of assignments and worked in various areas of policing, including Criminal Investigations and Missing Persons, Background Investigations, Internal Affairs, Public Information, and Executive Administration and Command.

 Captain Pruitt is alumna of Howard University, where she majored in Microbiology as a National Merit Scholar.
 However, after several years, her interest turned towards law enforcement, and she pursued and obtained a Bachelor of Science degree in Criminal Justice from the University of Maryland, as well as a Master of Arts degree in Forensic Psychology from Argosy University.
-Since her retirement from policing, she has served as an associate professor of Criminal Justice at Montgomery College in Rockville, Maryland.
+She is currently pursuing a doctorate in Criminal Justice with a Specialization in Policing.
+Since her retirement from policing, she has served as a professor of Criminal Justice at both Howard University in Washington, DC, and Montgomery College in Rockville, Maryland.